The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Model description

 \subsection{Corresponding continuum models}

-Letting $\tau,\delta\to 0$ in such a way that $\theta\frac{\delta^2}{2\tau}\to D$ we arrive at the continuum counterparts of the previously described individual models.
+Letting $\tau,\delta\to 0$ in such a way that $\theta\frac{\delta^2}{2\tau}\to D_k$ (with $k=U,P$ in the two different models), we arrive at the continuum counterparts of the individual models described above.
+The values of the diffusion coefficients are chosen to ensure identical propagation speeds in both models (see Table~\ref{tab:parametersB1} and Appendix~\ref{app:wave_u} for details).

 In the case of cancer cells, the derivation is almost identical to the calculations performed in Ref. \cite{morselli23}, with the only difference that now the term $\tau\bthree v_j^n/K$ replaces $\tau{\btwo} i_j^n/K$; for the sake of brevity, we do not report the details.
 On the other hand, the continuum counterpart of Eq. \eqref{eq:v_discrete} follows the same approach adopted for the chemoattractant in Refs. \cite{almeida22,bubba20,morselli24}, which we now sketch: we first take the expected values of Eq. \eqref{eq:v_discrete} and rearrange the terms to obtain